cstroe/turtletax/README.md

 The program will parse your tax return and output it.

+## Code coverage

+To create the code converage report, run:

+    ./mvnw clean test jacoco:report

+Then in your browser open `target/site/jacoco/index.html` to view the report.

 ## Other Tax-related Projects
 * [Open Tax Solver](https://sourceforge.net/projects/opentaxsolver)
 * [phptax](https://sourceforge.net/projects/phptax)